-Breaches occur when someone accidentally posts sensitive information on the Internet, or when they lose a laptop, phone or other computer device that contains confidential information.
-While it’s true that the other three quarters of attacks were carried out by people with malicious intentions, this is still enough to make you pause and re-evaluate the situation.
+Breaches occur when someone accidentally posts sensitive information on the Internet, or when they lose a laptop, phone, or other computing devices that contain confidential information.
+While it’s true that the other three-quarters of attacks were carried out by people with malicious intentions, this is still enough to make you pause and re-evaluate the situation.

 Take ransomware, for example – one of the most common (and devastating) forms of cybercrime in the modern era.
 Ransomware occurs when a malicious piece of software is downloaded to a host computer that, when executed, literally encrypts an entire hard drive and holds it for ransom.
 Short of wiping the entire machine clean and restoring it from a backup, the only hope a business has is to pay the ransom.
 This can stretch anywhere from a few hundred dollars to thousands of dollars or more depending on the situation.

 In addition to continuing education on the topic, most experts agree that true protection is something that starts with leadership.
-Company leaders need to know what data needs to be protected, how it’s going to be protected, and what happens in the event that a breach occurs.
+Company leaders need to know what data to protect, how to protect, and what happens when a breach occurs.

 Many recommend that companies invest in professional third-party security services to conduct a thorough and comprehensive background check of all new hires, and continually monitor a business’ infrastructure.
 Employees need to understand that falling victim to something like a phishing attempt has serious consequences, both for the organization they work for and their future employment possibilities.

 When an employee leaves a business to take a job elsewhere, their access to the system should be immediately disabled.
-A comprehensive cybersecurity policy must be created that outlines these rules in plain language.
+A comprehensive cybersecurity policy creates an outline of rules in plain language.
 It is always recommended that all employees have their devices remotely wiped immediately after they leave a business.
 This would address potential vulnerabilities from things like cloud services that don’t require frequent authentication to access.

 Again, staying safe in the modern era is all about being proactive.
 But taking an inward look at your employees is just as essential as taking an outward look at those who wish to do you harm.

 Cybersecurity is by far one of the most important issues that your business faces.
-It’s also one that requires you to take a proactive approach to planning and defense, particularly as far as your employees are concerned.
-If your business is in San Francisco and you’d like to find out more information about this or other essential digital security-related topics, please don’t delay – Contact intivix today at (415) 543 1033 or by sending us an email to firstname.lastname@example.org at your earliest convenience.
+It’s also one that requires you to take a proactive approach to plan and defense, particularly as far as your employees are concerned.
+If your business is in San Francisco and you’d like to find out more information about this or other essential digital security-related topics, please don’t delay – Contact Intivix today at (415)-549-9681 or by sending us an email to [email protected] at your earliest convenience.